U.S. FDA proposes ban on menthol cigarettes, faces tough battle

 The FDA was forced to act by an April 29 court deadline to respond to a citizen’s petition from 2013 seeking a ban on menthol cigarettes that activists say impact Black Americans proportionately higher from the industry’s marketing.

-Altria Group Inc (MO.N) and Reynolds America, a unit of British American Tobacco Plc (BATS.L), said they would evaluate the latest proposal, but stated that the published science on the matter does not support regulating or banning menthol cigarettes.
+Altria Group Inc and Reynolds America, a unit of British American Tobacco Plc, said they would evaluate the latest proposal, but stated that the published science on the matter does not support regulating or banning menthol cigarettes.

-Shares of Altria, British America Tobacco and Imperial Brands Plc (IMB.L) were down about 1%.
+Shares of Altria, British America Tobacco and Imperial Brands Plc were down about 1%.

 Imperial’s U.S. business, ITG Brands, said the announcement was disappointing, but not unexpected.